 Fire and Hemlock: Laurel, depicted as a youngish Evil Matriarch who dominates everyone in the extended family based in the mansion where Polly met Tom Lynn.
 (Tom included; she's said to be his ex-wife.)
 She's actually the Queen of the Fairies.
 Which doesn't lessen this trope one bit.

 Daughter and "replica" Queen Athaliah, the Evil Matriarch who executed all of her dead son Ahaziah's children (and her own grandchildren) to forcefully take over the Kingdom of Judah, ruling it with a hand of iron.
-Only baby Jehoash survived, thanks to his aunt Jehosheba and High Priest Jehoiada her husband; six years later, Jehoiada was able to capture and execute the treacherous Athaliah and crown Jehoash, the rightful king.
+Only baby Jehoash survived, thanks to his aunt Jehosheba as well as Jehosheba's husband, High Priest Jehoiada; six years later, Jehoiada was able to capture and execute the treacherous Athaliah and crown Jehoash, the rightful king.

 The Silver Queen, Yambu, was the Big Bad of the first two volumes of the Books Of Swords.
 Among her other acts, she sold her only child, Ariane, into sex slavery.
 She would have killed her, but for unfavorable auguries.